GitForSK/Steganography_proj/README.md

 # Project steganography

-This program allow you to hide message in supported images file.
-The supported types are not compressed TGA and BMP files.
-To run this program first you need to build it and then in console go to the directory where exe file exist and use name of exe file.
-This will show you the starting message with available flags.
-If you want to use one of these flags just write in console name of exe file with the flag and it's parameters.
-For example for decrypting the hidden message you write:
+This program allows you to hide messages in supported image files.
+The supported formats are uncompressed TGA and BMP files.
+To run this program, you first need to build it.
+Then, in the console, navigate to the directory where the executable file exists and run it by using its name.
+This will display the startup message along with the available flags.
+If you want to use one of these flags, enter the executable file's name in the console, followed by the flag and its parameters.
+For example, to decrypt a hidden message, use:
 ```
 name_of_exe_file -d "path to file"
 ```

 Flag list:
-1. -i, --info -> display information about file.
-As argument takes file path.
+1. -i, --info → Displays information about the file.
+Takes the file path as an argument.
-2. -e, --encrypt -> hide message in file.
-Take path to file and message.
+2. -e, --encrypt → Hides a message in the file.
+Takes the file path and the message as arguments.
-3. -d, --decrypt -> read hidden message if exist.
-Takes path to file as argument.
+3. -d, --decrypt → Reads a hidden message if it exists.
+Takes the file path as an argument.
-4. -c, --check -> takes path to file and message, then check if given message can be hidden in file.
+4. -c, --check → Takes the file path and a message, then checks if the given message can be hidden in the file.
-5. -h, --help -> display instruction.
+5. -h, --help → Displays instructions.